What the consumers price index measures

 From the 2006 CPI Review, substantial use has been made of retail transaction data, obtained from the Nielsen Company in New Zealand and from GfK in Australia.
 The Nielsen Company collects details of sales of barcoded products that are scanned at checkout counters in supermarkets up and down the country.
 Aggregate sales information was obtained for about 400 categories, broken down by quarter, leading manufacturer, leading brand and, in some cases, variety.

 GfK collects similar information for a range of small and large appliances sold through most of New Zealand’s main appliance retailers and department stores.
 Information was obtained on the volume and value of sales of about 30 different categories, broken down by feature.
-For example, the information quantifies the relative importance of colour TVs with standard, LCD and plasma displays.
+For example, the information quantifies the relative importance of colour TVs with standard, LCD and plasma displays.---PDF BREAK---

 The Nielsen Company and GfK information has been used to help: